 Ready to start selling?

-If you have the right products, the right audience, and a shiny eCommerce website, it’s time to get started.
+If you have the right, potentially popular products, the right audience, and a shiny eCommerce website, it’s time to get started.

 Here are our top tips for how to sell on Pinterest.

 1. Set up a business account

 If you already have a personal Pinterest account, great news.

 You’re familiar with using the site as a consumer, so you know what engaging content looks like.